lucky20511/ElementProgramming/chapter1.md

 * Detect cycle in Directed line   1.
 Fast slow pointer      2.
 HashMap

 * Detect cycle in UDG   1.
 Union-find  --  cycle : union two nodes already with same group

+Presenting the Solution

+Libraries

+Focus on the top level algorithm

+-- Always make interviewer clearly understand your main flow of solution

+-- It's ok to use the functions that you will implement later.

+Manage the whiteboard

+Assume valid inputs

+-- Should clarify the assumption with interviewer

+-- Pay attention on regular case first, Then, come up with corner cases as more as possible to test your solution.

+Avoid Syntax Error \(Typo\)